felipepiovezan/felipepiovezan.github.io/docs/compilers/llvm_ir_p1/README.md

 * Having a type system,
 * Being highly configurable.

+# Up Next

-The next post in this series will expand on the goals above and dig into the core ideas and representation of LLVM's IR!
+The next post in this series will dig into the core concepts of LLVM's IR!